Go Back

 To make the frosting:

 • Add the horchata to a small saucepan set over medium heat.
 Bring to a simmer and then immediately turn the heat down to low.
 Cook for about 10 minutes, until it measures out to be about 4 tablespoons.
-Remove the milk skin that may have formed on the surface of the milk and discard (this is a normal thing to happen).t Set the horchata aside and allow to come to room temperature.
+Remove the milk skin that may have formed on the surface of the milk and discard (this is a normal thing to happen).
+Set the horchata aside and allow to come to room temperature.

 • In the bowl of a stand-up mixer, add the butter.
 Sift in the powdered sugar and then add the salt, cinnamon and vanilla.
 Beat until smooth, about 1 minute.
 Next, pour in 2 tablespoons of the cooked down horchata and mix until fully incorporated.
 Add a tablespoon more if desired.
 Frost cake as desired.